 A tax refund loan is officially known as a refund anticipation loan (RAL).
 It is a loan that a lender makes based on the amount of your federal income tax refund.
 Lenders are often small financial institutions.
 This may require a little research on your part to make sure the lender is reputable.
 Many tax filing services will also offer you a tax refund loan after you file with their service.

 Tax refund loans typically only last a couple of weeks – just long enough for the IRS to process your tax refund.
 The loan that you receive from a lender will have the value of your anticipated refund minus any fees or interest charges.
 You may receive the loan on a prepaid card, on a check or as an electronic deposit in your bank account.
-Some lenders only offer one of those methods while others may offer multiple.
+Some lenders only offer one of those methods while others may offer multiple options.

 Why You Might and Might Not Want a Tax Refund Loan